leanprover/lean4/doc/faq.md

 We use [GitHub](https://github.com/leanprover/lean4/issues) to track bugs and new features.
 Bug reports are always welcome, but nitpicking issues are not (e.g., the error message is confusing).
 See also our [contribution guidelines](../CONTRIBUTING.md).

+* Is it Lean, LEAN, or L∃∀N?

+We always use "Lean" in writing.
+When specifying a major version number, we append it together with a single space: Lean 4.